tamagui/tamagui/next.md

 ---

 (potentially 1.0)
+  - instead of .sheetBreakpoint add .adaptBreakpoint and <Adapt />
+    - ability to pass in custom sheet or other view
   - `tamagui check`
     - checks dist/ folders exist based on package.json
       - including whether it loads properly on node